Splash Parks, Sprinklers, and Water Playgrounds in Orange County Parks

 • Pioneer Road Park – Tustin

 Like its name, this park was designed to transport you back to the pioneer days, with its log cabin and covered wagons augmenting its large playground area.
 Pioneer Park is probably best known for its water play features in the summer.
 The water area is pretty spacious, with several pop-up fountains and water cannons to spray.
 Plan to spend some time getting soaked here.
-The water play area is open 10am-4pm daily, May 27-Sept.
-30, 2017.
+The water play area is open 10am-4pm Memorial Day through Labor Day weekend.

 • Frontier Park – Tustin

 Tustin built the water-play splash pad at this park in 2014 but had to shut it down soon after opening because of drought restrictions.
-Now it is up and operating for 2017, from 10am-4pm daily May 27-Sept.
-30.
+Now it is up and operating from 10am-4pm daily Memorial Day to Labor Day weekend.

 • Lemon Park Spray Pool – Fullerton

 Lemon Park houses a slash pad with multiple features and endless opportunities to get completely wet.
 The water area is gated with high-shooting fountains to cover the entire pad.
 The park also has playground and picnic areas to hang out in after all the water fun.
-Stop by during water play hours from noon–5pm.
+Stop by during water play hours (May 31-Aug.
+7 and weekends only through Sept.
+25 plus Labor Day) from 1pm–5pm.
 Bathing suits are required at this one.

 • Sigler Park Splash Pad – Westminster

-This splash pad has continuous fountains that sprinkle, shoot, pour, and spray for a soaking water fun day.
+This splash pad is set to reopen May 25, 2019 and has continuous fountains that sprinkle, shoot, pour, and spray for a soaking water fun day.
 The adorable features are designed in bright colors and funny characters to add extra appeal.
 This park also has a playground for young and older kids.
-Water play hours are noon–5pm.
+Water play hours are noon–5pm daily June 22-Sept.
+2, and weekends May 25-June 16.

 • Stanton Central Park Splash Pad – Stanton